yannh/homepage/content/posts/purge-group-pattern.md

 Purging a Content Delivery Network (CDN) cache can be a risky endeavour.
 Since a CDN usually heavily caches requests, the origin only receives a fraction of all customers' traffic.

-For a short amount of time following a purge operation, the CDN cache is empty the CDN will send all incoming requests to the origin.
-If the cache hit ratio is around 98%, the number of requests hitting the origin immediately after the purge might be up to **50 times greater** than usual.
+For a short amount of time following a purge operation, the CDN cache is empty and all incoming requests are sent to the origin.
+If the cache hit ratio is usually around 98%, the number of requests hitting the origin immediately after the purge might be up to **50 times greater** than usual.
 This is an example of the [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem).